FlowFuse/website/src/handbook/development/ab-testing.md

 2. Define the criteria for which users you'd like involved, and the split across the variants
 ![Screenshot from PostHog showing a "Trend" Experiment](../images/screenshots/ph-experiment-funnel.png "Title")
 3. Make note of the relevant Feature Flag created, and variants (e.g. `control`, `testA`, `testB`)
-4. Wherever you want to implement the varints, includes the following (equiavlanet) code:
+4. Wherever you want to implement the variants, includes the following (equivalanet) code:

 {% raw %}
 ```liquid